Hexagram 33遯Retreat

 — Legge (1882)

-Line 4 is the entry into the upper trigram and the position where retreat stops being forced and becomes elected. 好遯 — retreating notwithstanding fondness.
-The actor genuinely likes what they are leaving — the work was good, the relationships were real, the role was a home — and they leave anyway because the timing is correct.
-The line is unsentimental about the asymmetry that follows: the fortune is available only to the noble person whose interior is settled enough to leave fondness without resenting it.
-The small person, in the line's literal phrasing, cannot — not because they are forbidden but because the internal structure required is not there.
+Line 4 is the entry into the upper trigram and the position where retreat stops being forced and becomes chosen. 好遯 — retreating notwithstanding fondness.
+You genuinely like what you are leaving — the work was good, the relationships were real, the role was a home — and you leave anyway because the timing is correct.
+The line is unsentimental about the asymmetry that follows: the fortune is available only to the noble person settled enough inside to leave fondness behind without resenting it.
+The small person, in the line's literal phrasing, cannot — not because it is forbidden but because the internal structure required is not there.

-For decision-makers this is the line of the executive who leaves the company they helped build because the next chapter belongs to someone else, the founder who hands the CEO seat to the operator who can actually scale the business they themselves started, the senior contributor who refuses the promotion that would extend their tenure past the point at which their best work was done.
+This is the line of the coach who steps down while the team still wants them, the director who hands over the organization they built because the next chapter belongs to someone better suited to it, the parent who lets an adult child leave home on time rather than a year late.
 The hexagram is honest that the work at line 4 is internal.
-Externally the move looks similar to line 2's bound discipline or line 5's admirable withdrawal; what distinguishes line 4 is the specific posture of leaving while the affection is intact.
-Founders who hit line 4 typically describe the same recognition: the company is still loved, the team is still respected, and the actor's continued presence would dilute rather than extend the value they built.
-The instruction is to leave fond and to refuse to convert the fondness into a reason for staying past the moment.
+From the outside the move looks like line 2's bound discipline or line 5's admirable withdrawal; what sets line 4 apart is the specific posture of leaving while the affection is still intact.
+People who hit line 4 tend to describe the same recognition: the thing is still loved, the people are still respected, and their own continued presence would dilute rather than extend what they built.
+The instruction is to leave fond — and to refuse to convert the fondness into a reason for staying past the moment.

 嘉遯,貞吉。